VirtusLab/unicorn/README.md

 Preparing Unicorn to work
 -------------------------

-First you have to bake your own cake to provide `unicorn` with proper driver (in example case H2):
+First you have to bake your own cake to provide `unicorn` with proper driver (in example case H2), as also build new object for Long ID support in entities:

 ```
 package infra

-import org.virtuslab.unicorn.{HasJdbcDriver, LongUnicornCore}
-import slick.driver.H2Driver
+object LongUnicornIdentifiers extends Identifiers[Long] {
+  override def ordering: Ordering[Long] = implicitly[Ordering[Long]]

+  override type IdCompanion[Id <: BaseId[Long]] = CoreCompanion[Id]
+}

+object Unicorn
+    extends LongUnicornCore
-object Unicorn extends LongUnicornCore with HasJdbcDriver {
+    with HasJdbcDriver {

-  val driver = H2Driver
+  override lazy val driver = H2Driver
 }
 ```